plugins/Read_and_Write_Excel-1.1.2 (Installation instructions at bottom of this page)

 02 July 2018 v1.1.1

 Description : By default, this plugin extracts data from the Results Table and adds it to a sheet-tab "A" in an .xlsx Excel file on the user's desktop.
 The plugin will create a file named "Rename me after writing is done" on the desktop if none-exists already, and will update this file if it has already been created.
 Data is added to the latest sheet (created as "A" if the file is new) or to a user specified sheet using a passed argument (see below).
-Within the latest sheet, data will be added adjacent to previous data.
+Within the latest sheet, data will be added adjacent to previous data, unless an argument is passed to stack data underneath pre-existing column headers and data.
 Results Table column headers are added automatically.
 A row count is added by default but the user can choose to deny this with a passed argument.

 This plugin can be called from a macro using: run("Read and Write Excel"); and it works very well with batching.
 A major change for v1.1.0, is that, if called slightly differently (see below), the plugin is now much better at handling large data sets and/or excel files that become large over time.